tobbik/lua-t/docs/T.Test.Context.rst

     status           : OK

 ``string current_name``
-  The name of the curtrently executed test.
+  The name of the currently executed test.

 ``int name_width``
   The length(in characters) of the longest name in the test suite to be